Electroencephalogram (EEG) for Children

 The EEG technologist measures your child's head and makes small marks on the scalp with a washable marker or pen.

 The technologist rubs each marked area with a gritty lotion so the electrodes transmit well.
-He or she puts glue on the electrodes.
+They put glue on the electrodes.
 The technologist puts electrodes on each of the marked spots on the scalp.
 The marking of the scalp and the application of the gritty lotion can be uncomfortable for some children.

 The technologist connects the electrodes to the EEG machine and begins the test.
 Your child will need to sit or lie as still as possible.
-He or she may be asked to breathe fast (hyperventilate), look at flashing lights, and try to sleep.
+They may be asked to breathe fast (hyperventilate), look at flashing lights, and try to sleep.

 In rare cases, an EEG can cause seizures in a child with a seizure disorder.
 This is from the flashing lights or the deep breathing that may be involved during the test.
 If you notice signs that your child may be having a seizure, tell the technologist right away.